bolowys33/cohort-5-server/README.md

-# Steps to run use the repo
+# Steps to run or use the repo

 - Run git clone to clone the repo
 - Remove the git file using "rm -fr .git"